phetsims/phet-info/intern-info/web-dev-intern-setup.md

     Local website IP address
     local-server.ip={IP of the "host-only" network adapter for the VM}
     ```
-3. Update the tomcatmanager credentials for the figaro and simian.
+3. Update the tomcatmanager credentials for the phet-server and phet-server-dev.
 These are provided by the PhET web developer.
 4. Update git.root to be the absolute file path of the phet/git directory you created on your machine.
-2. Update the ssh credentials for figaro and simian to be your IdentiKey username/password.
+2. Update the ssh credentials for phet-server and phet-server-dev to be your IdentiKey username/password.
 3. The file in the same directory as "build-local.properties"